kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 Since `MMAP` shares the same 4MB page allocator as `EXEC`, this means that a program can view and edit the previously freed page of some exited process by performing the `MMAP` syscall.
 This allows us to simulate the effect of loading program B by changing the first byte of a page obtained from `MMAP` (after running program A) to `0x80`, exiting, and then instructing the kernel to execute the content of the `MMAP`'d page.

 While the first 2 steps are trivial to perform in `binexec`, the last step &mdash; instructing the kernel to launch a new process that executes the `MMAP` page &mdash; is more difficult: it requires executing an empty file.
-When th kernel executes an empty file, nothing is written into the uninitialized page so the kernel will execute whatever was left in the page before.
+When the kernel executes an empty file, nothing is written into the uninitialized page so the kernel will execute whatever was left in the page before.

 Luckily, the solution lies in a file that is commonly overlooked.
 By running `ls` inside `user`'s home directory `/user/`, I discovered a strangely useless file: `.gitignore`.
 By running `cat .gitignore`, I almost expect some secrets to be inside there that would help me get to root.
 But instead, I get an empty file.